Tennessee Father, Christopher Paul Conway, Charged With Rape And Murder Of 9-Month-Old Daughter

 On Wednesday morning, 22-year-old Christopher Paul Conway was arrested and charged with the rape and murder of his 9-month-old baby daughter, according to Tennessee police.

 A spokesperson for the Clarksville Police Department, Jim Knoll, said in a news release Wednesday that shortly after 7 a.m. on November 14, police officers responded to an emergency medical 911 call that indicated CPR was in progress, according to USA Today.
 Once medical personnel arrived on the scene, they found a 9-month-old female infant who was unresponsive.
-The little girl was ultimately transported to Tennova Health Care and at around 8 a.m. was pronounced dead.
+The little girl was ultimately transported to Tennova Health Care, and at around 8 a.m., she was pronounced dead.

-An arrest warrant for Conway revealed that the baby girl had injuries thought to be consistent with being raped, The Leaf-Chronicle reports.
+An arrest warrant for Conway revealed that the baby girl had injuries thought to be consistent with being raped, the Leaf-Chronicle reports.
 The arrest warrant further indicates that Conway confessed to both the rape and the murder of his daughter while talking to police during an interview.

 In addition, a cord was wrapped around the small child’s neck, which police say caused the infant’s death, according to Fox News.

 Conway is now behind bars in the Montgomery County Jail on a $100,000 bond related to the rape charge.
-According to The Leaf-Chronicle, the judge handling the case, Ray Grimes, found that the murder charge Conway faces could become a death penalty issue, so he did not set bond on that particular charge.
+According to the Leaf-Chronicle, the judge handling the case, Ray Grimes, found that the murder charge Conway faces could become a death penalty issue, so he did not set bond on that particular charge.

-According to Conway’s Facebook page, he states he hails from Grand Bay, Alabama, is married and the father of two twin girls, and is a U.S. Army combat medic, reports The Leaf-Chronicle.
+According to Conway’s Facebook page, he hails from Grand Bay, Alabama, is married and the father of two twin girls, and is a U.S. Army combat medic, reports the Leaf-Chronicle.
 Conway’s neighbors confirmed his statement regarding twin girls to the news media outlet.

 JUST IN: Clarksville Police said 9-month-old child sexually assaulted & cord wrapped around her neck causing her death; Christopher Paul Conway, 22, charged w/ homicide & aggravated rape of child. @WKRN pic.twitter.com/LHD6WhJQkH